Canadian National Railroad, Chicago, IL

 A subject of interest:

 Copper, one of the two main alloy's in brass (the other being zinc), is the predominant alloy in this Frisco key.
 Along with the right conditions, as the copper ages, it bleeds off a greenish hue.
 You will see this green color (light and dark) on many 1800 and very early 1900 era switch keys.
 I have more than a few "greenies" listed on my website; here's another example: Union Pacific Key It would be my guess, that copper was more available than zinc in that era of time.
-There is an exception, the Keyline foundry still uses this 60/40 (a guess) formula whereas, the older foundries such as Adlake, evolved to a formula of browns (light and dark), which are the colors of brass were accustomed to seeing today.
-There is one other switch key color, which is "yellow brass."
+There is an exception, the Keyline foundry still uses this 60/40 (a guess) formula whereas, the older foundries such as Adlake, evolved to a formula of browns (light and dark), which are the colors of brass we're accustomed to seeing today.
+There is one other switch key color, which is yellow brass.
 This is basically a copper alloy that comprises about 60-70% copper, 30-40% of zinc, tin, and tiny amounts of lead.
-There are key examples of yellow brass, where you will sometimes notice a "silver smudge" on the key.
+There are key examples of yellow brass where you will sometimes notice a "silver smudge" on the key.
 This is the tin or zinc, or both, bleeding through the copper.
 Whichever formula the foundries used, the process is what gives countless railroad switch keys, the great looking patina on them today.

 Click on image to view larger picture